brainbuz/form-diva/Form-Diva/README.md

     p       placeholder  placeholder to show in an empty form t       type         checkbox, radio, textarea or any input types type defaults to text input type
-    v       values       for radio and checkbox inputs only
+    v       values       for radio, select and checkbox inputs only

             comment      comment has no shortcut and is not included in the input tag or label it is instead returned as a seperate element by generate.